JoseQuintas/hwgui/samples/Readme.txt

- htrack.prg         Y                 Demo of HTRACK class as substitute for Windows only HTRACKBAR icons.prg          Y                 Icons and background bitmaps icons2.prg         Y                 Icons and bitmaps using hex values iesample.prg 2) 5) N                 Sample of ActiveX container for the IE browser object. menumod.prg        Y                 Handling menu items while run-time in dialogs. modtitle.prg       Y                 Sample for modifying a main window title in HWGUI nice.prg           N                 Demo of NICEBUTTON
+ htrack.prg         Y                 Demo of HTRACK class as substitute for Windows only HTRACKBAR icons.prg          Y                 Icons and background bitmaps icons2.prg         Y                 Icons and bitmaps using hex values iesample.prg 2) 5) N                 Sample of ActiveX container for the IE browser object. imageview.prg      Y                 Show images with zoom setting menumod.prg        Y                 Handling menu items while run-time in dialogs. modtitle.prg       Y                 Sample for modifying a main window title in HWGUI nice.prg           N                 Demo of NICEBUTTON